 Location: 319 Lincoln Street / East 4th Street

 Built: 1914 – 1915

 Contractor: Sound Construction Company

 Description: The building faces west and is a two story dark red colored brick and concrete structure.
-The building has two large white columns supporting a header and framing the entrance.
-Which section extends from the main building.
+The building is located on landscaped grounds in the center of Port Angeles and has two large white colored columns supporting a header and framing the entrance. which section extends from the main building.
 A protruding cornice runs below the roof line.
 In the center of the building rises a large square brick clock tower.
 The bell in the tower was shipped around Cape Horn from Boston.
+The old courtroom is located on the second story.
 An addition was constructed on the east side in 1979.
 An addition was constructed on the east side in 1979.
 The architect was BJSS ( Bennett, Johnson, Slenes & Smith ) of Seattle and the contractor was Peter Kiewit Sons Company, of Seattle.

 E – Jefferson County